AdobeDocs/target.pt-BR/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

    Ou

-   Manually download at.js 2.x using the Target UI and deploy it using the [method of your choice](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).
+   Baixe manualmente o at. js 2.*usando* a interface do usuário do Target e implante-a usando o [método de sua escolha](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).

 ## Funções obsoletas da at.js

-Há várias funções que foram descontinuadas na at.js 2.x.
+There are several functions that have been deprecated in at.js 2.*x*.

 >[!IMPORTANT]
 >
->Se essas funções obsoletas ainda forem usadas no site quando a at.js 2.x for implantada, serão exibidos avisos no console.
-A abordagem recomendada durante a atualização é testar a implantação da at.js 2.x em um ambiente de preparo, analisar cada um dos avisos registrados no console e substituir as funções obsoletas por novas funções introduzidas na at.js 2.x.
+>If these deprecated functions are still used on your site when at.js 2.*x* is deployed, you will see console warnings.
+The recommended approach when upgrading is to test the deployment of at.js 2.*x* in a staging environment and make sure to go through each and every warning that has been logged in the console and translate the deprecated functions to new functions introduced in at.js 2.*x*.

 Você pode encontrar as funções obsoletas e a contraparte abaixo.
 Para obter uma lista completa das funções, consulte [funções da at.js](/help/c-implementing-target/c-implementing-target-for-client-side-web/cmp-atjs-functions.md).

 >[!NOTE]
->A at.js 2.x não pré-oculta mais os elementos marcados do `mboxDefault` automaticamente.
+>at.js 2.*x* não oculta automaticamente os elementos `mboxDefault` marcados.
 Os clientes devem, portanto, acomodar a lógica de pré-ocultação manualmente no site ou por meio de um gerenciador de tags.

 ### mboxCreate(mbox,params)